The Caddy (Seinfeld)

 "The Caddy" is the 122nd episode of the NBC sitcom Seinfeld.
 This was the 12th episode for the seventh season, originally airing on January 25, 1996.
-In this episode, George takes an unapproved vacation, leading to him being presumed dead, while Kramer, Jerry, and Jackie Chiles launch a lawsuit against Elaine's archenemy Sue Ellen Mischke because she was wearing a bra without a top in public.
+In this episode, George stands to earn a promotion because he cannot move his car, Elaine's "braless wonder" archenemy Sue Ellen Mischke reenters her life, and Kramer lets his caddy Stan call the shots for more than just golf.